 When choosing a business name in Oregon, it's important to consider the following:

 Make it unique: Choose a name that’s distinctive and not easily confused with another business.
 You can verify that your name is available by checking the Oregon Secretary of State website.

 Make it memorable and future-proof: Your business name should be easy for your customers to remember, spell and pronounce.
-It should be flexible enough to accommodate potential changes in your business direction or growth, as well.
+It should be flexible enough to accommodate potential changes in your business operations, your business direction or growth.